ucc23/ucc/_clusters/melotte244.md

 glat: 5.85391
 r50: 11.3
 plx: 1.0312
-UTI: "1.0"
+UTI: "0.92"
-UTI_COLOR: "#a6cab9"
+UTI_COLOR: "#add7c0"
 UTI_C_N_COL: "#a6cab9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#a6cab9"
+UTI_C_lit_COL: "#c9e8c8"
 UTI_C_dup_COL: "#a6cab9"
 UTI_C_N: 1.0
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 1.0
+UTI_C_lit: 0.8
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>Melotte 244</b> is a very rich, very dense object of very high C3 quality.
 It is located at a close distance from the Sun, above the mid-plane.
-It is very well-studied in the literature.<br><br>This object shares a large percentage of members with a later reported entry.
+It is well-studied in the literature.<br><br>This object shares a large percentage of members with a later reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 11.3